-Level - entered in Measurement Units P104 or % of span as referenced to Empty Level.
+Level - entered in Display Units or % of span as referenced to Empty Level.
 Rate of Change - entered in Display Units per minute or % of span per minute.
 For an alarm on an increasing level enter setpoints as a positive value, for an alarm on a decreasing level enter setpoints as a negative value.

-Temperature - entered in °C. Efficiency - entered in % value of efficiency.
+Temperature - entered in °C.

-See the appropriate alarm function, table (P211, 221, 231) for further information.
+See the appropriate alarm function, table (P211, 221, 231, 241 and 251) for further information.

-To set figures in % press the hot key to show and enter % figure relative to empty level.
+To set figures in % press the hotkey to show and enter % figure, relative to empty level.